The Nest

 How Much Can a Landlord Raise Rent in NYC in 2023?

-Most rent increases rarely exceed 5-10% of your current rent in New York City.
+Most rent increases are 5-10 % of your current rent in New York City.
 However, the exact amount your landlord can raise your rent depends on what type of apartment you live in.

 • If you live in a free-market building, there’s no limit on how much a landlord can raise the rent.